 Administrative Withdrawal (AW)

 Students will be administratively withdrawn from any class in which they are enrolled and have not attended during the first two weeks of the semester.
-Administrative withdrawals will occur at the beginning of the 3rd week of classes at zero percent refund (or during the first 20 percent of a flexibly scheduled class).
-A grade of an AW will be issued.
+Administrative withdrawals will occur at the beginning of the 3rd week of classes at 50 percent refund (or during the first 20 percent of a flexibly scheduled class).
+A grade of an "AW" will be issued.

 Not Available (NA)